Related Links

 • Risks and Harms of Implementing the Recommendation: This includes any potential risks, anticipated harms or adverse consequences associated with applying the recommendation(s) to the target population.

 • Conditions of Application: Includes any organizational barriers or changes that would need to be made within an organization to apply the recommendation in daily practice.
 Also, it includes any conditions which may limit the application of the recommendation(s).
-For instance, application may be limited to only people in an inpatient setting, or not applicable for pregnant women.
+For instance, applications may be limited to only people in an inpatient setting, or not applicable for pregnant women.
 Facilitators for the application of the guideline may also be listed here.
 Conditional recommendations will always have conditions specified.
 Imperative recommendations may have some general conditions for application.

 • Potential Costs Associated with Application: Includes any costs that may be associated with the application of this recommendation such as specialized staff, new equipment, or treatments.